 Holiday Herbs & Spices That Keep You Healthy

-Nutmeg: This common holiday spice can ease tummy aches and help you sleep better at night (sprinkle some in tea or warm organic milk).
+This common holiday spice can ease tummy aches and help you sleep better at night (sprinkle some in tea or warm organic milk).
 Nutmeg can be used in baked goods, sprinkled on cereal, used in drinks and much more, plus has so many anti-inflammatory properties that you can even use it directly on pimples (mix it into a paste with a little water or milk) or in a face or body scrub for shiny clean skin.

-Oregano: This is a more around-the-year herb, but don’t forget it during cold season.
+This is a more around-the-year herb, but don’t forget it during cold season.
 Research shows that oregano offers 20 times more antioxidant power than any other herb and is an anti-inflammatory that can help fight off cough, food-borne pathogens and even cancer.
 Use this tasty herb to season your stuffing, pot pies, meats, sauces, veggies and potato dishes.

-Rosemary: Use rosemary in potato dishes, on veggies, in bread and more to help fight off free radicals.
+Use rosemary in potato dishes, on veggies, in bread and more to help fight off free radicals.
 Rosemary also relaxes your stomach, and has even been shown to aid memory issues in Alzheimer’s disease.

-Ginger: This spice makes long holiday road trips more bearable, as mixing it in a food or drink can help fight both motion sickness and nausea.
+This spice makes long holiday road trips more bearable, as mixing it in a food or drink can help fight both motion sickness and nausea.
 Research shows that ginger also may relieve pain and swelling associated with arthritis.
 Furthermore, ginger can help treat upper respiratory tract infections, cough, and bronchitis.
 Bake ginger into a pie or cookies, use it in stir fry or on pasta or fruit or drink it in your tea.

-It’s so silly to try and use conventional herbs and spices for health.
+It’s so silly to use conventional herbs and spices for health.
 Why aim for health as you ingest pesticides and chemicals?
 Beyond the fact that conventional foods contain poison, organic farming helps to keep pesticides and other nasty chemicals out of the land, air and water supply.
 If you want to go one ethical step further, aim for organic and Fair Trade herbs and spices.

-Where to Find Organic and Fair Trade Herbs and Spices
+Where to find organic and Fair Trade herbs and spices

 - The bulk section at your local natural grocer – look for organic not “natural” herbs and spices.